-A pregnancy test reacts to human chorionic gonadotropin (hCG), the hormone that your body starts producing when the embryo attaches to the uterine wall, on the 7th–9th day after fertilization.
+A pregnancy test reacts to human chorionic gonadotropin (hCG), the hormone that your body starts producing when the embryo attaches to the uterine wall.
+This happens between days six and 10 after fertilization.

-Sensitive tests detecting hCG in urine will indicate pregnancy on the first day of a missed period, while the majority of home tests detect it on the 5th–10th day from your expected period.
+Sensitive tests detecting hCG in urine may indicate pregnancy on the first day of a missed period, while the majority of home tests detect it on days five to 10 from your expected period.

-A blood test for hCG can show a positive result a few days earlier than the most sensitive urine test.
+A blood test for hCG can show a positive result earlier than the most sensitive urine test.
 Home pregnancy tests that detect hCG in urine also have different sensitivities.

-On the package, it is marked as 10, 20 or 25 mIU/ml.
+On the test package, it will say 10, 20, or 25 mIU/mL.
 The smaller the number, the higher the sensitivity of the test.

-The level of hCG is indicated in blood test results.
-There are tables showing the correspondence between its amount and a certain pregnancy period.
+The level of hCG is indicated by blood test results.
+To interpret your results, doctors refer to medical tables showing the correspondence between the hCG value and a certain time in pregnancy.

-Initially, hCG doubles every 2–3 days and reaches its maximum amount by the 8th–11th week of pregnancy.
-Urine tests for hCG (home tests) only detect its presence, not the amount.
-Thus, they cannot indicate the gestational age.
+Initially, hCG doubles every two to three days and reaches its maximum by weeks nine to 10 of pregnancy.
+At-home urine tests for hCG only detect its presence, not the amount.
+Thus, they cannot indicate the baby’s gestational age.

-The surest way to avoid mistakes when taking a pregnancy test is to study the instructions and accurately follow the manufacturer's recommendations.
+The surest way to get an accurate pregnancy test is to follow the manufacturer's recommendations.
 Midstream tests do not require collecting urine.
-Just put the appropriate end of the test under the stream of urine for a few seconds and wait until the result is revealed.
+Instead, put the appropriate end of the test under your urine stream for a few seconds and wait until the result appears.

-The test strips are dipped into a container of collected urine.
-Cassette tests require collecting urine in a cup and then pipetting a few drops of it into a specific area of the test.
+Alternatively, the test strips are dipped into a container of collected urine.
+Cassette tests involve collecting urine in a cup and then pipetting a few drops of it onto a test strip.

-Cassette and digital home pregnancy tests make it possible to exclude the errors of conducting the analysis and interpreting the results.
+Cassette and digital home pregnancy tests can exclude the errors of analyzing and interpreting the results.

-There is no need to guess if there really is a faint line.
-Either a plus sign (+) / minus sign (–) or "pregnant" / "not pregnant" will appear on the screen.
+There is no need to guess what a faint line means because either a plus sign (+) / minus sign (–) or "pregnant" / "not pregnant" will appear on the screen.

-The first-morning urine, which collected in the bladder overnight (after more than 4 hours of continuous sleep), contains the maximum amount of hCG.
+Your first-morning urine, which accumulates in the bladder overnight (after more than four hours of continuous sleep), contains the maximum amount of hCG.

-Therefore, it is recommended to do the test in the morning.
-Extremely diluted urine due to excessive drinking can make the line too faint or give a false negative result.
+Therefore, most health care providers recommend taking a test in the morning.
+Extremely diluted urine due to excessive drinking can make the line too faint or give a false-negative result.

-A faint line may appear due to an insufficient level of hCG in the urine or if you did not follow the instructions for the test.
+A faint line may appear due to an insufficient urine level of hCG.
+It can also occur if you did not follow the instructions.

-In most cases, even a faint second line on the home test indicates pregnancy, if it has been carried out correctly.
-It is recommended that you:
+In most cases, even a faint second line on a home test indicates pregnancy, if it has been carried out correctly.
+To confirm your results, you can:

 - take a more sensitive pregnancy test

-- take another home test (not necessarily from the same manufacturer) in a few days
+- take another at-home test (not necessarily from the same manufacturer) in a few days

-A home pregnancy test can be false-positive for a number of reasons:
+A home pregnancy test can yield a false-positive result for several reasons: